Hirvensaloa/rehti-mmorpg/assets/README.md

 2. **Create the area drawings**

-The drawings shows where different type of textures are and what is the map height in certain coordinates.
+The drawings show where different types of textures are and what is the map height in certain coordinates.
 We use the RGB-channels to store the information.

 |   Field    | Value |          Notes           |